-With references to the theory explained previously in Section \ref{TEoESMoSD} and \ref{MRS-NM} , we ought to only care about the retrieval and addition mechanism for memory $\mM_t$ as the weights $\vw$ (equivalent to $\left\{ \alpha_n \right\} $) is retrieved via the (learned) state itself which doesn't matter much as discussed earlier.
-However, the representations stored in memory are the one with striking differences with the theoretic $\mQ_n$, where we only stored the past states altogether.
-To see the difference more concretely, we can isolate the \textit{erase} $\mE\vr_t$ and \textit{addition} $\mA_t$ matrices for a particular time step $t$ as the following,
+In reference to the theory explained previously in Sections \ref{TEoESMoSD} and \ref{MRS-NM}, we ought to only care about the retrieval and addition mechanism for memory $\mM_t$.
+The weights $\vw$ (equivalent to $\left\{ \alpha_n \right\} $) are retrieved via the (learned) state itself which doesn't matter much as discussed earlier in this section.
+However, the representations stored in memory are the ones with striking differences with the theoretic $\mQ_n$, where we only stored the past states altogether.
+In order to see the difference more concretely, we can isolate the \textit{erase} $\mE\vr_t$ and \textit{addition} $\mA_t$ matrices for a particular time step $t$ as the following

 where $\mU_E$, $\mV_E$ and $\mU_A$, $\mV_A$ are the corresponding connection matrices for $\mE\vr_t$ and $\mA_t$ (Figure \ref{fig:matntm}).
-Note we only exclude the bias term for comparability of the analysis with that of $\mQ_n$.
-To analyze the memory retrieval mechanism of MNTM more clearly and comparable to that of $\mQ_n$, we make an important assumption that the number of slot in memory $\mM_t$ is one for all $t$.
-With this assumption in hand, we can thus see that $\mR_t = \mM_t$, and thus we get the following recurrence relation (if we consider that initial memory is all zero),
+Note, we only exclude the bias term for comparison of the analysis with $\mQ_n$.
+Therefore, in order to analyze the memory retrieval mechanism of MNTM more clearly, and ensure comparability with $\mQ_n$, we make an important assumption that the number of slots in memory $\mM_t$ is one for all $t$.
+Given this assumption in hand, we can thus see that $\mR_t = \mM_t$, and thus we get the following recurrence relation (if we consider that initial memory is all zero)

-where $\overset{\odot}{\prod}$ signifies the indexed Hadamard product.
-Hence, we see that with addition of just one slot of memory $\mM_t$, the matrix read from it $\mR_t$ would contain information about all the past states, which is a stark difference to the memory structure $\mQ_n$ also with only one slot of memory, where the only state read from $\mQ_n$ was $\mH_{t-2}$ (Eq. \ref{M-READ}).
-Since we avail the $\mR_t$ in \ref{NTM-access} to the state in next time step, hence essentially we are giving each state the access to all the past hidden states.
-This would imply the state solution at any time $t$ would contain infinitely many terms equivalent to the third term in Equation \ref{mem-gen-sol-1}; one for each past state, thus making the asymptotic study of $\mM_t$ at least from a capacity standpoint essentially infeasible.
+where $\overset{\odot}{\prod}$ signifies the indexed Hadamard product ( element-wise product).
+Hence, we see that with the addition of just one slot of memory $\mM_t$, the matrix read from it $\mR_t$ would contain information about all the past states, which is a stark difference to the memory structure $\mQ_n$ also with only one slot of memory, where the only state read from $\mQ_n$ was $\mH_{t-2}$ (Eq. \ref{M-READ}).
+Since we avail the $\mR_t$ in \ref{NTM-access} to the state in the next time step, essentially we are giving each state access to all the past hidden states.
+This would imply the state solution at any time $t$ would contain infinitely many terms equivalent to the third term in Eq. \ref{mem-gen-sol-1}; one for each past state, thus making the asymptotic study of $\mM_t$, at least from a capacity standpoint, essentially infeasible.